carpentries-incubator/workflows-nextflow/episodes/02-channels.md

 teaching: 30
 exercises: 10
 questions:
-- "What are Nextflow channels?"
+- "How do I get data into Nextflow?"
-- "Define the different types of Nextflow channels?"
+- "How do I handle different types of data, e.g. files and and parameters?"
-- "What are the major differences between queue and values channels?"
-- "How do you create a channel?"
-- "How do you create a queue channel from a specified glob pattern?"
+- "How do I create a Nextflow Channel?"
+- "How can I use patten matching to select input files?"
-- "How do you modify the behaviour of a channel factory?"
+- "How do I change the way inputs are handled?"
 -
 objectives:
-- "Understand what a Nextflow Channel is."
+- "Understand Nextflow manages data."
+- "Understand why channels are useful."
-- "Understand the differences between value and queue channels."
+- "Understand the different types of Nextflow Channels."
 - "Create a value and queue channel using Channel factory methods."
-- "Create a queue channel from a specified glob pattern."
+- "Select files as input based on a string pattern."
-- "Modify the behaviour of a Channel factory"
+- "Edit Channel factory argument to alter how data is read in."
 keypoints:
-- "Channels are how nextflow communicates data between processes. "
+- "Channels are how Nextflow sends data between processes. "
-- "Nextflow distinguish two different kinds of channels, queue channels and value channels.
+- "Nextflow has two different kinds of channels, queue channels and value channels.
 Values channels contain a  single value and can be used multiple times in workflow.
-Queue channels can be used once are consumed when they are used by a process or an operator."
+Queue channels can be used once and are consumed when they are used by a process or an operator."
-- "Channel factory methods are used to create value and queue channels."
+- "Channel factory methods are used to create Channels."
 - "Channel factory methods have optional arguments, e.g. `checkIfExists` , that can be used to alter the creation and behaviour of a channel. "
 ---

 # Channels

 In the last episode we learnt that channels are the way in which Nextflow sends data around a workflow.
 Channels connect processes to each other, via their inputs and outputs.
 Channels can store multiple items, such as files (e.g. fastq files) or values.
 The number of items a channel stores determines how many times a process runs.
-It is channels that enable Nextflow to implement reactive workflows based on the Dataflow programming paradigm.

-> Reactive programming is often explained with an analogy to a spreadsheet: Imagine a cell that calculates the input of two other cells.
-Once you change one of the inputs, the sum updates as well.
-The cell reacts to the changes and updates itself.
-More info [here](https://itnext.io/demystifying-functional-reactive-programming-67767dbe520b)
-{: .callout}
+## Why use Channels?

+Channels let Nextflow handle file management, allowing complex tasks to be split up, run in parallel & reducing 'admin' required to get the right inputs to the right parts of the pipeline.

 ![Channel files](../fig/channel-files.png)